 Not all caterpillars turn into butterflies

 After many months of varying unfortunate events that began this reshaping of my life, I am seeing now that each has been a stage in this ultimate realization; that I am emerging into a new body, a new life, a new world and it all has to mean that a different form of me will emerge.
-I am no longer in my Landie with ele’s.
+I am no longer in my element, in my Landie with elephants.

-It is also now a year that I have become a city-dwelling citizen in this far away land so steeped in human history and so far from the natural, and my 3 dialysis mornings a week, not only define my days but they define my life.
+It is also now a year that I have become a city-dwelling citizen in this faraway land so steeped in human history and so far removed from the natural world that is my home, and my 3 dialysis mornings a week, not only define my days but they define my life.
 For now.

 I am now an indoor person, I am incubating.
-I don’t know what I will become and I have no idea where life is taking me.
+I don’t know what I will become and do not know where life is taking me.
 Tonight I was trying to impress upon my nephew to follow his heart as the only path in life.
-The fact is, I don’t even know what I want or where my heart is supposed to take me.
-From here.
+The fact is, I don’t even know what I want or where my heart is supposed to take me from here.

 I am lucky!
 I am very lucky.
-My heart has taken me to some of the most reMarcable corners of Africa that have been home to the some of the largest numbers of elephants within those habitats and I have lived among them, drank their water and breathed their air.
-I have shared their worlds with all of their diversity and that is what is the sum of the caterpillar that was me for the first half century of my life.
+My heart has taken me to some of the most reMarcable corners of Africa that have been home to some of the largest numbers of elephants within those habitats and I have lived among them, shared their water, and breathed their air.
+I have lived in their worlds with all of their diversity.
+That is what is the sum of the caterpillar that was Me for the first half-century of my life.

 28 December 2018